dynatrace-oss-contrib/opentelemetry-specification/specification/data-semantic-conventions.md

 Also known as Remote Method Invocation (RMI).

-Implementations MUST create a span, when the RPC call starts, one for client-side and one for server-side.
+Implementations MUST create a span, when the RPC call starts, one on the client-side and one on the server-side.
 Outgoing requests should be a span `kind` of `CLIENT` and incoming requests should be a span `kind` of `SERVER`.

-Span `name` MUST be full RPC method name formatted as:
+Span `name` MUST be the full RPC method name formatted as:

 ```
 $package.$service/$method